 Particularly for younger people, renting is now the only way of living in your own place, be it by yourself or with a partner or sharers.
 The flexibility that comes with renting, allows people to move on freely, perhaps to move to a new job in another city or just move on from time to time to explore new pastures, it’s your choice.
 Going through an established letting agent will make your experience of renting better.

 It’s pretty common now for professionals to rent for quite a while before settling down to a mortgage commitment and a family.
 Our European counterparts have been renting for decades and see it as perfectly normal.
 You rent what you can afford and move when it suits you.
 Sounds good to us!
 Our letting service is a friendly experience as we try our best to get to know our tenants.
 We don't charge you to renew your Agreement or charge you a check out fee.
 As we are full members of the UK Association of Letting Agents (UKALA), we provide "Client Money Protection (CMP)" which protects both Tenants and Landlords in relation to the handling of funds entrusted to the Agent.
+Our Insurance is provided by "LET ALLIANCE" (Total Loss Client Monet Protection for Landlords and Tenants).
 Furthermore we are members of THE PROPERTY OMBUDSMAN (TPO) who provide both tenants and landlords with a dispute resolution service, should we (the agent) not meet your expections in the unlikely event of a grievance which cannot be resolved between us.
 This scheme is a statutory requirement for all Letting Agents.

 Apart from the "Agency Fee" (see download document, below) we do make the following charges: